Please note that Tapas no longer supports Internet Explorer.

 "Hey, Maria."

 "If that 'sorry' just now was for hitting me, I accept your apology.
 I hurt you too, so we're even.
 Um...
-I'd be happy if we could call it even."
+I'd be glad if we could call it even."

 Maria opened her eyes and gave a small nod.
 She hung her head and curled in on herself, as though ashamed, as though trying to hide.
-Desperate to get her to straighten her back, I continued.
+Wanting her to lift her head, I continued.

 "But if you're apologizing for getting angry at me—please don't.
 It makes me sad to see you trying to suppress your emotions."